1930 Salmas earthquake

 The 1930 Salmas earthquake occurred on 7 May at 01:34:26 IRST in West Azerbaijan province, Iran.
 The earthquake, which was among Iran's largest, measured 7.1 on the moment magnitude scale and had a maximum Mercalli intensity of IX (Violent).
-A damaging foreshock occurred fifteen hours prior to the main event and served as a warning to the people that felt it strongly.
+Prior to the earthquake a strong foreshock was felt fifteen hours earlier.
 Reports from seismologists and seismological organizations indicate that up to 3,000 fatalities may have occurred in northwest Iran and southeast Turkey.

 Sixty villages (including the large settlement of Dilman, which was relocated and rebuilt as Salmas) were destroyed in the Salmas Plain and in the surrounding mountainous regions.
-A destructive aftershock sequence affected many villages, and in some cases, damage was inflicted on some that had escaped devastation during the mainshock.
+A sequence of aftershocks affected many villages, inflicting damage on some that had escaped devastation during the mainshock.
 An inspection of the region was undertaken, but not until decades later, at which time substantial surface faulting and other ground effects were documented.

 Preface

 The epicentral area in the Salmas Plain covers 300 km2 and is positioned northwest of Lake Urmia.
 This area had been inhabited primarily by Christians for about a thousand years prior to the event, though in the then-extant town of Dilman (later rebuilt and renamed Shahpur) and villages in the north and east the population was primarily Turkish and Kurdish.
 The mountainous areas surrounding the plain are extremely isolated with villages that are spread far apart.
 Montane villagers sustained themselves primarily on wheat and cattle farming.
 To the west, near the Turkish border, lies Aravil Dagi, a volcano that is the highest peak in the region.